 2- Iguanas

-These exotic dinosaur-like creatures are typical in Central America and the Caribbean, but they are also to be seen in some countries of South America and even in the US, where they have become almost a plague in places like South Florida.
-In 2008, for example, an iguana came in contact with high voltage equipment and left 20.000 people without power in north Broward county.
+These exotic dinosaur-like creatures are typical in Central America and the Caribbean, but they are also found in some South American countries and even in the US, where they have become almost a plague in places like South Florida.
+Iguanas can create power outages, for example, when they make contact with two phases of a transformer.
+You can read about it here.

 3- Monkeys